 This teeny-tiny community of just over 3000 residents is designated as the world's second Dark Sky Place.
 No, this does not mean they really like Star Wars and Star Trek.
 Their community has worked to install motion-sensor lights, minimal outdoor lighting and educate others on the importance of dark skies.
 Because of this, the little town is perfect for seeing all you can in the dark skies.

 What better way to see a bit of outer space than hanging near one of the United State's most incredible natural wonders?
 The park is the first Bureau of Land Management-managed site to receive the "Dark Sky" award recognition.
 Just don't slip over the edge while you're admiring the Big Dipper.

-For a city of almost 70,000, the night sky still shines bright due to strict lighting rules.
-Many residents have cited these rules as a main reason for relocating to the Arizona town.
+For a city of almost 70,000, the night sky still shines brightly due to strict lighting rules.
+Many residents have cited these rules as the main reason for relocating to the Arizona town.

 Goldendale Observatory State Park, Washington

 Just two hours from Portland, this itty-bitty state park has a big reputation for housing one of the country's largest public telescopes.
 Being close to a major city, this destination is a good choice for those who enjoy urban paradises as well as a rural night view.

 With an exceptional view of the starry Milky Way galaxy, Natural Bridges was the first to receive the "Dark Sky Park" award in 2007.